roelo34/ForensicLogger/README.md

 The ForensicLogger is a set of scipts that help with making logs and chain of custodies for digital forensics.

 ### The Logger
-The logger takes in your name, location, timestamp of the command you ran and asks a couple questions you need to make a proper digital forensics log!
+The logger takes in your name, location, timestamp of the command you ran and asks a couple questions you need in order to make a proper digital forensics log!

 Before a command is executed, the logger will ask if you want to log the command or not.
-If yes, it will ask *what you wish to accomplish with the command* and *why* you did it.
+If yes, it will ask *what do you wish to accomplish with the command* and *why*.
 Afterwards it asks to copy and paste the output in the terminal, then it will write all the necessary data to a csv file named: *log.csv*.
-This file can then be imported in your application of choise.
+This file can then be imported in your application of choice.

 ### The Chain of Custody Generator
 The chain of custody generator *coc.sh* will take in a file, of which it will take the sha1 hash and export it to a file named: *CoC.csv*.
-This file will, just like the log, contain your name, location and timestamp of when the script was ran.
+This file will, just like the log, contain your name, location and timestamp of when the script was executed.

 If left unconfigured, the script will ask you three questions:
 - What is the source of this file?
 - What is the destination of this file?
 - What is the evidence ID of this file?

 Standard awnsers to these questions are configurable in *.logger.cfg*.
-However the evidence ID can not be set in the configuration file.
+However, the evidence ID cannot be set in the configuration file.

 ## DISCLAIMER
 My scripting skills are very mediocre!
-If you have any ideas or feedback, don't be hesitant to fork this repository or send me a message!
+If you have any ideas or feedback, don't hesitate to fork this repository or send me a message!

 ## Installation
 For these scripts, you will need ZSH.
 ZSH can be downloaded like so: